-Pistons Assign two to Grand Rapids Drive
+Pistons assign two to Grand Rapids Drive

 AUBURN HILLS, Mich. – The Detroit Pistons announced today that the team has assigned forward Henry Ellenson and guard Michael Gbinije to the team’s NBA Development League (D-League) affiliate, the Grand Rapids Drive.

 Ellenson has appeared in 14 games this season with the Pistons, averaging 1.5 points and 0.9 rebounds in 4.0 minutes per game.
 He was selected with the 18th overall pick in the 2016 NBA Draft.
-In nine games with the Grand Rapids Drive this season, Ellenson has averaged 18.9 points, 9.4 rebounds, 1.6 assists and 1.1 blocks in 34.5 minutes per game.
+In 11 games with the Grand Rapids Drive this season, Ellenson has averaged 19.3 points, 9.5 rebounds, 1.5 assists and 1.1 blocks in 35.3 minutes per game.

-Gbinije has appeared in eight games this season with the Pistons, averaging 0.5 points and 0.4 rebounds in 3.6 minutes per game.
+Gbinije has appeared in nine games this season with the Pistons, averaging 0.4 points and 0.3 rebounds in 3.6 minutes per game.
 He was selected with the 49th overall pick in the 2016 NBA Draft.
-In eight games with the Drive this season, Gbinije has averaged 10.5 points, 3.4 rebounds, 2.1 assists and 1.9 steals in 34.8 minutes per game.
+In 10 games with the Drive this season, Gbinije has averaged 12.7 points, 4.1 rebounds, 1.9 assists and 1.7 steals in 35.4 minutes per game.

 For in-depth analysis by website editor Keith Langlois and special inside-access videos, visit www.pistons.com, the official source for news and features on the Detroit Pistons.